coertvm/summon-your-build-tool/README.md

 on Linux or a Mac.
 We'll show you how to install the build tools.
 Ensure the `JAVA_HOME` environment variable is set to your JDK folder.

+## Peeking under the Hat

+Let's take a quick peek under the Sorting Hat - our demo program that will guide us through the journey ahead.

 ## Backstory

 - 1990s